 How to fix the Music Library on my iPhone or iPod

 Unfortunately, not much can be done to save your Music Library once it’s been corrupted.
 However, there are at least three solutions:

 1. Restore your previous library from a backup made by CopyTrans Manager

-Navigate to the Settings section, hit Restore and choose one of the previous backups.
+Navigate to the Settings, hit Restore and choose one of the previous backups.

 If you need a detailed guide on how to restore an iPod library from a previous backup, the following article will help you: How do I repair a corrupt iPod library?